usdot-its-jpo-data-portal/metrics_dtg_lambda/README.md

 - Install all pip dependencies to the package folder with this command:
 `pip install -r package/requirements.txt -t ./package`

-Deployment Instructions.
-- CD into package folder
+- CD into package folder: `cd package`

 - Zip package folder using this command:
 `zip -r ../lambdapackage.zip ./*`

-Upload package to lambda using AWS CLI or web console
+- Upload package to lambda using AWS CLI or web console